Interview with Deena Kaye Rose - Part 2

 A Happy, full-time Lady.

-Deena: Every Day.
+Deena: Every day.
 I have some musical creations I would like to offer in a collection very soon.
-These are songs I have written from a Trans Point of View.
-The creative energy I found since choosing transition is very freeing.
-Before I went full time, I had not written but one or two songs in the past two years.
+These are songs I have written from a trans point of view.
+The creative energy I have found since choosing transition is very freeing.
+Before I went full time, I had written only one or two songs in the past two years.
 After living 24/7, I wrote about thirty new songs in the first few months.

-John Denver had a huge hit with one of my songs called, “Some Days Are Diamonds.”
-I would like to record it again as my female self and do the original lyric which was a trans feeling.
+Deena: Since my voice is higher now, I would like to take one of my old recordings from Nashville and do a boy/girl duet with myself!
+Does that sound kinky?
+John Denver had a huge hit with one of my songs called “Some Days Are Diamonds.”
+I would like to record it again as my female self and do the original lyric, which was a trans feeling.

 The original verse is: